 - be repeated with respect to the same item by the same teacher from term to term.

 - No charge shall be made to the student beyond the actual cost of the photocopying.

-Please remember that the guidelines above only define the limits of fair use.
-If you wish to use material beyond the scope mentioned above you may do so, but you will first need to obtain permission from the copyright holder.
+The guidelines above only define the limits of fair use.
+If you wish to use material beyond the scope mentioned above you need to obtain permission from the copyright holder.
 If you need assistance obtaining permission, contact the Course Reserves and Copyright Services office.